 In addition to its responsibility of administrating the Wetlands Protection Act, the Conservation Commission has the responsibility of stewardship and management of numerous conservation properties throughout the City.

-NEW!
-2016 Conservation Properties Master Plan and Executive Summary
+Conservation Properties Master Plan and Executive Summary

 Conservation areas enhance the quality of life within Pittsfield by providing access to a rich and varied network of wild spaces.
 City officials and community members have worked for decades to preserve natural resources within the city and maintain Pittsfield’s character as “a city in the country.”
 The Pittsfield Conservation Commission recognizes that preservation of the land is not enough; the City needs a management plan to guide decision making to protect and maintain their wealth of natural resources.

 The Conservation Commission hired the Conway School of Landscape Design to evaluate existing conditions at the City’s four largest conservation areas: Barkerville Conservation Area, Brattlebrook Park, the David J. Tierney, Sr. Wildlife Refuge, and Wild Acres Conservation Area.
 They requested objectives to guide management at each site and Pittsfield’s conservation areas as a whole.

 The objectives offered in this plan were developed with guidance from the City’s Master Plan, consultation with the Conservation Commission, site analysis of the four parcels, and responses from community outreach.
 These objectives include recommended strategies for implementation and are meant to aid the Conservation Commission in protecting and maintaining the ecological health of the conservation areas while simultaneously improving the human experience of the sites.
 Each objective addresses the protection and enhancement of the city’s natural resources, quality of life, economic vigor, or a combination of these three interconnected principles.

 The following are the most significant properties under Conservation Commission supervision: